The guidances have been written by AZSAB members and it covers all necessary information and tips for incoming students

 Personal Opinion

 If you have reached these points, then you already know 50% of the knowledge about Amsterdam and the Netherlands in particular.
 Now it is time to experience it!
 I personally love the city and the international people that reside here.
 There are also drawbacks that I can’t cope with as someone from the south: lack of sun and tasty cheap food.
 I don’t even remember when I last time saw the sun!
 Two or perhaps three months ago.
-As I write this, it is raining outside, and it is indeed very depressing for me.
-Of course, many people will find it romantic, but this is not the case for me.
-I have to admit that this weather makes people productive though, and I bet that is what my boss wants.
+Therefore, do not forget to take your supplementary vitamins every day!

 How about the far future?
 The Netherlands, as the name suggests, is 80% below the water level, and it is highly likely that in 2100 Amsterdam will be the new Venice.
 There is a saying: if germans are the best mechanical engineers, then dutch people are the best civil engineers.
 Indeed, this is true: the Netherlands have to build many dams that protect their lands from going below the water, maybe they will do something about this later too.
 The government also has built an artificial island near Amsterdam and many more on the north.
 This country indeed has a huge motivation to stay afloat and survive!
 If you also believe in the future of this country, then you can safely call it home as well.